css4j/css4j-dom4j/README.md

 ### Compile-time dependencies

-- The [css4j](https://github.com/css4j/css4j/releases) library (and its transitive dependencies); version 3.9.0 or higher is recommended (compatibility with 4.0 or higher is not guaranteed).
+- The [css4j](https://github.com/css4j/css4j/releases) library (and its transitive dependencies); version 3.9.1 or higher is recommended (compatibility with 4.0 or higher is not guaranteed).

 - The [css4j-agent](https://github.com/css4j/css4j-agent/releases) library;
-  version 3.7.0 or higher is recommended (compatibility with 4.0 or higher is not guaranteed). **It is optional at runtime.**
+  version 3.7.1 or higher is recommended (compatibility with 4.0 or higher is not guaranteed). **It is optional at runtime.**

-- The [dom4j](https://github.com/dom4j/dom4j) JAR package (tested with 2.1.1).
+- The [dom4j](https://github.com/dom4j/dom4j) JAR package (tested with 2.1.4).
-  Requires at least version 2.0 to compile and 2.1.1 to run the tests, but you should be able to run the resulting jar file with dom4j 1.6 if you are stuck with it.
+  Requires at least version 2.1.4 to compile and run the tests, but you should be able to run the resulting jar file with dom4j 1.6 if you are stuck with it.

 - The [XPP3 Pull Parser](https://github.com/xmlpull-xpp3/xmlpull-xpp3) (which